One thing you might not know about me, is that I absolutely love organizing!

 If I could figure out a way to incorporate this passion into my job, I would.
 Because I honestly enjoy it that much!

-When Scott and I were engaged we bought a house that did not fit our taste.
+When we were engaged we bought a house that did not fit our taste.
 We spent our first year of marriage and a ridiculous amount of money having our house turned into what looked like a model home.
 Every room was like a showroom with beautiful furniture perfectly placed.

 At the time we were considering this house a short-term investment, and had planned to move again before starting a family.
 Well, eleven years, three kids, and four dogs later, we are still in the same house!